spatie/geocoder/README.md

 ];
 ```

-Geocoder also comes with a facade, which provides an easy way to call the Geocoder.
+Geocoder also comes with a facade, which provides an easy way to call the Geocoder, so you have to register it

 ```php